Hannah-Ashna/Discord-Bot/README.md

 ### Creator's Notes:
 #### Using Heroku:
 You'll need to manually create temporary task lists for each user in the 'Users' folder.
 It is definitely a less than ideal process, however, it appears when the bot runs on heroku without any existing files in that folder none of the commands work.

-#### Using AWS EC2 Instance:
-Using a process manager like [PM2](https://www.npmjs.com/package/pm2) will allow for the bot to be run 24/7 even when you've closed your connection to the instance.
-Using the instance instead of Heroku prevents loss of data due to Heroku's frequent 24-hour resets.
-However, ensure that you frequently check up on your instance and do the ocassional 'maintenance' shutdown and restart if necessary.
-The main downside being the free trial ends after a year, and I havent fully examined the cost of running the bare minimum just yet.